-What is a Spanish Gin & Tonic?
+What is a Spanish Gin and Tonic?

-What exactly is a Spanish gin and tonic?
-Spanish gin and tonic (also known as a G & T) is different from a British gin and tonic as it contains a bounty of fresh herbs, fruit, peels and other botanicals.
+A Spanish gin and tonic (also known as a G & T) is different from a British gin and tonic as it contains a bounty of fresh herbs, fruit, peels and other botanicals.

 This practice is said to have originated with Spanish chefs who’d toss an herb or two in their drinks while cooking.